Becoming a Patient: Consulting Services

 My Continued Care as a Mederi Patient:

 Q: How often will appointments be scheduled with my Mederi practitioner?

 A: The frequency of appointments with your practitioner vary depending on your diagnosis, symptoms, treatment plan, and desire to optimize your botanical medicine protocol.
-Generally, with complex health issues, appointments are every 4-8wks during the initial 3 – 6 months of your treatment plan.
+Generally, with complex health issues, appointments are every 4-8 weeks during the initial 3 – 6 months of your treatment plan.
 Once symptoms improve and treatment stabilizes, every 3-6 months is more common.
 You may schedule appointments as often as you and your practitioner believe is necessary.

 Q: Can I have contact with my Mederi practitioner in between my scheduled appointments?